dexma/dexcell-python/README.md

 License
 ============================================================

-dexcell-python is built on top of code developed from:
-	* Dexma Sensors S.L.
+dexcell-python has been developed by Dexma Sensors S.L.

 The software is released under the BSD License